HomeLatest NewsTelecomBudget 2019 lacks support for telecom sector: DG COAI Rajan S Mathews

 Register Now →

-“Though several significant reforms were articulated, touching multiple industries, considering the given position the telecom sector is reeling under and the economic backbone that the sector provides to the economy and almost all industries, we expected concrete targeted initiatives to revitalise this sector,” said Mathews.
+“Though several significant reforms were articulated, touching multiple industries, considering the given financial position the telecom sector is reeling under and the economic backbone that the sector provides to the economy and almost all industries, we expected concrete targeted initiatives to revitalise this sector,” said Mathews.

 “While the Interim Finance Minister spoke extensively about investing in infrastructure such as road, railway, highways, electricity amongst others, geared to target a 10 trillion dollar economy; the telecom sector, which is the backbone of the country’s economy, did not receive significant support,” said DG, COAI.